RGamz/monolithe_renovation/README.md

 </header>
 ```

-Changes apply to ALL pages automatically!
+Changes apply to all pages automatically

 #### Edit Page Content